DonThompson/FradBot/README.md

 Upgrades issues:
 * Does this give us a better way to detect upgrades?
 Query()->GetAbilitiesForUnit(unit)
+* Upgrade spam once you get all the ebay upgrades but don't have an armory - it just keeps trying like mad to schedule an upgrade you can't do.

 Structures manager issues:
 * How to manage Utils::Get...Units()?
 Should we copy these out to the appropriate managers for Structures, Workers, Army? (latter 2 don't exist yet).
 For now they live in utils.
 Leaning toward copying them 3x.
 * Structure->building maybe should be private too.
 Can we move all this into structure?

+BaseLocationInitializer issues:
+* This only seems to find exactly 4 mineral patches per base.
+Good enough for what we want... but why not all of them?

+Expansion issues:
+* I need an expansion manager, I think.
+* Almost certainly the construction manager is kicking the tasks from the queue and then re-building because of the long walk (see issues in construction manager).
+More reason to go around this.

 Suggestions:
 * http://www.teamliquid.net/forum/starcraft-2/529138-improving-mineral-gathering-rate-in-sc2
+* using statements in header is bad practice, clean that up.